gvaldambrini/storybook-router/README.md

 ### Advanced usage and examples

-You can find more examples in the [provided stories](https://github.com/gvaldambrini/storybook-router/tree/master/examples/vue-router).
+You can find more examples in the provided [stories](https://github.com/gvaldambrini/storybook-router/tree/master/examples/vue-router).
+You can run them cloning this repository and executing (supposing you have installed globally [lerna](https://github.com/lerna/lerna)):

+    npm install && npm run bootstrap
+    npm run storybook-vue-examples

 ### Limitations